codekarta/simple-file-manager/README.md

 ### Authentication

 All API endpoints (except public file access) require authentication.
-The API uses session-based authentication.
+The API supports **two authentication methods**:

+#### Method 1: Session-Based Authentication (Traditional)

+Use this method for web-based interactions or when you need temporary access.

 #### Step 1: Login to Get Session Cookie